zlepper/nixos-config/software/code-agent-instructions.md

     * **Direct Interface Implementation for Mocks:** If a mock is absolutely required (e.g., for an external HTTP call), implement the interface directly within the test or a test helper class to provide the required behavior, rather than using mocking frameworks that might obscure behavior.
     * **Clarity:** Test names should clearly describe what they are testing.
 Test code should be readable and straightforward.
     * **Repeatability:** Tests should produce consistent results every time they run, regardless of the environment or order of execution.
-* **Validation:** Iteratively run checks, linters, and continually compile the code to validate changes and catch issues early.
 * **Learning & Adaptation:** Update `context.md` to document significant approaches taken, challenges faced, and lessons learned during iterative development.

 ---